 “The fact that these fires are emitting so much pollution into the atmosphere that we can still see thick smoke over 8,000 kilometres (5,000 miles) away reflects just how devastating they have been in their magnitude and duration,” said Parrington.

-In photos: Wildfires burning in the West
+In photos: 2020 wildfires on the West Coast

 At least 25 people have died in the California wildfires since August.
 Ten people were dead and 22 missing in Oregon as of Tuesday.